Uberi/speech_recognition/README.rst

 License
 -------

 Copyright 2014-2016 `Anthony Zhang (Uberi) <https://uberi.github.io>`__.

-The source code is available online at `GitHub <https://github.com/Uberi/speech_recognition>`__.
+The source code for this library is available online at `GitHub <https://github.com/Uberi/speech_recognition>`__.

-This program is made available under the 3-clause BSD license.
+SpeechRecognition is made available under the 3-clause BSD license.
 See ``LICENSE.txt`` in the project's root directory for more information.

+For convenience, all the official distributions of SpeechRecognition already include a copy of the necessary copyright notices and licenses.
+In your project, you can simply **say that licensing information for SpeechRecognition can be found within the SpeechRecognition README, and make sure SpeechRecognition is visible to users if they wish to see it**.

-This program distributes source code, binaries, and language files from `CMU Sphinx <http://cmusphinx.sourceforge.net/>`__.
+SpeechRecognition distributes source code, binaries, and language files from `CMU Sphinx <http://cmusphinx.sourceforge.net/>`__.
 These files are BSD-licensed and redistributable as long as copyright notices are correctly retained.
-See ``speech_recognition/pocketsphinx-data/*/LICENSE*.txt`` and ``third-party/LICENSE-Sphinx.txt`` for details concerning individual files.
+See ``speech_recognition/pocketsphinx-data/*/LICENSE*.txt`` and ``third-party/LICENSE-Sphinx.txt`` for license details for individual parts.

-This program distributes source code and binaries from `PyAudio <http://people.csail.mit.edu/hubert/pyaudio/>`__.
+SpeechRecognition distributes source code and binaries from `PyAudio <http://people.csail.mit.edu/hubert/pyaudio/>`__.
 These files are MIT-licensed and redistributable as long as copyright notices are correctly retained.
-See license files inside ``third-party/LICENSE-PyAudio.txt`` for details concerning individual files.
+See ``third-party/LICENSE-PyAudio.txt`` for license details.

+SpeechRecognition distributes binaries from `FLAC <https://xiph.org/flac/>`__ - ``speech_recognition/flac-win32.exe``, ``speech_recognition/flac-linux-x86``, and ``speech_recognition/flac-mac``.
+These files are GPLv2-licensed and redistributable, as long as the terms of the GPL are satisfied.
+The FLAC binaries are an `aggregate <https://www.gnu.org/licenses/gpl-faq.html#MereAggregation>`__ of `separate programs <https://www.gnu.org/licenses/gpl-faq.html#NFUseGPLPlugins>`__, so these GPL restrictions do not apply to the library or your programs that use the library, only to FLAC itself.
+See ``LICENSE-FLAC.txt`` for license details.